Realizing Release: Parole Advocacy and The Fight for Decarceration

 Parole systems are increasingly feeding mass incarceration.
 Join us for a weekend of strategizing and building to transform the status quo.

-Join us at the Northwestern Pritzker School of Law for an engaging two-day event focused on parole advocacy and the ongoing fight for decarceration.
-This in-person gathering will bring together experts, activists, and community members to discuss the importance of parole reform and the impact it has on our society.
-Don’t miss this opportunity to learn, connect, and be part of the movement towards a more just and equitable criminal justice system.
+In September 2024, over 100 individuals joined us at Northwestern Pritzker School of Law for an engaging two-day event focused on parole advocacy and the ongoing fight for decarceration.
+The in-person gathering brought together experts, activists, and community members to discuss the importance of parole reform and the impact it has on our society.
+It was a unique opportunity to learn, connect, and be part of the movement towards a more just and equitable criminal justice system.

 [PLENARY] Advancing Parole Advocacy: Lessons and Strategies on State-based Campaigns